c4pp4/gentoo-unity7/docs/build_instructions.md

     ------------------------------------------------------------
    ```

    WARNING: If you don't see a similar message, don't continue with the installation.
-Please create an issue report or write to our Telegram group.
+Please write to our [Telegram group⬀][tg] or create an issue report.

 7. **Update the whole system**: